Funeral: Tongva

 In the Los Angeles Basin, researchers discovered communal mourning features at West Bluffs and Landing Hill.
 These communal mourning rituals were estimated to have taken place during the Intermediate Period (3,000-1,000 B.P.).
 Archaeologists have found fragmented pieces of a large schist pestle which was deliberately broken in a methodical way.
-Other fragmented vessels show signs of uneven burning on the interior surface presumed to have been caused by burning combustible material.
+Other fragmented vessels show signs of uneven burning on the interior surface, presumed to have been caused by burning combustible material.

-In the West Bluffs and Landing Hill assemblages there are many instances of artifacts that were dyed in red ochre pigment after being broken.
+In the West Bluffs and Landing Hill assemblages, there are many instances of artifacts that were dyed in red ochre pigment after being broken.
 The tradition of intentionally breaking objects has been a custom in the region for thousands of years for the purpose of releasing the spirit within the object, reducing harm to the community, or as an expression of grief.
-Pigmentation of grave goods also has many interpretations, the Chumash associate the color red with both earth and fire.
-While some researchers consider the usage of the red pigment as an important transitional moment in the adult life cycle.
+Pigmentation of grave goods also has many interpretations: for example, the Chumash associate the color red with both earth and fire.
+Some researchers consider the usage of the red pigment to be an important transitional moment in the adult life cycle.